Cape Cort Adelaer: Geography

-Small Uummannaarsuk island lies 2 km to the southeastof the cape.
+Small Uummannaarsuk island lies 2 km to the southeast of the cape.
 The dangerous active glacier Puisortoq is located to the north.

 History

 Cape Cort Adelaer weather station was built and staffed on this headland by the Allies during World War II.
 It was established by Major John T. Crowell in 1943, at the same time that the Comanche Bay facility was reestablished.
 At that time there was another weather station on Skjoldungen further north up the coast.